Caving in the United Kingdom: Show caves

 There are a number of show caves open to visitors in the main caving areas, including Wookey Hole Caves on Mendip, Dan-yr-Ogof in South Wales, Peak Cavern in the Peak District, Ingleborough Cave in the Yorkshire Dales, and Marble Arch Caves in County Fermanagh.

 Caving organisations

 The British Caving Association is the national body for caving in the United Kingdom.
 There are a number of regional caving organisations in the UK such as the Cambrian Caving Council.
 Many caving clubs exist, which often run expeditions abroad, for example to particular territories such as Matienzo or Picos.
+The British Cave Research Association promotes the study of caves and associated phenomena.

 Cave rescue

 British Cave Rescue Council

 The British Cave Rescue Council (BCRC) was established in 1967 and is the coordinating body for fifteen cave rescue organisations in the British Isles, including the Cave Rescue Organisation, the Upper Wharfedale Fell Rescue Association and the Irish Cave Rescue Organisation.
 These organisations have around 1,000 volunteer rescuers available with specialised equipment to provide regional police forces with the capabilities to conduct rescues in caves and disused mines in the British Isles.
 The rescuers are all experienced cavers who have undertaken training in underground rescue techniques and many have additional specialist skills such as casualty care or cave diving.

 Through BCRC, British cave divers, particularly Richard Stanton, John Volanthen, Jason Mallison and Chris Jewell have been called on internationally for cave rescues and recoveries.
 These include the Alpazat cave rescue in Mexico in 2004, France in 2010, Ireland in 2011, Norway in 2006 and 2014, and the Tham Luang cave rescue in Thailand in 2018.